SymbioticEDA/riscv-formal/docs/quickstart.md

 [gtkwave](http://gtkwave.sourceforge.net/).
 Whatever version of gtkwave is pre-packaged in your distribution is probably fine.

-If you want to disasample the code executed in the counter example traces you will need an installation of 32 bit [riscv-tools](https://github.com/riscv/riscv-tools), specifically you'll need `riscv32-unknown-elf-gcc` and `riscv32-unknown-elf-objdump` in your `$PATH`.
+If you want to disassemble the code executed in the counter example traces you will need an installation of 32 bit [riscv-tools](https://github.com/riscv/riscv-tools), specifically you'll need `riscv32-unknown-elf-gcc` and `riscv32-unknown-elf-objdump` in your `$PATH`.